cread/tcjson/README.md

 tcjson is a Server Side Plugin to add JSON and JSONP support to [TeamCity](http://www.jetbrains.com/teamcity/).
 It is built to emulate the Hudson JSON API.

 Built and tested with TeamCity 5.x.
-TeamCity 6.x support unknown at the moment.
+TeamCity 6.x supported too.

 Installation
 ============